-This option would utilize existing transportation, capital, surface water management and park plans, combined with citizen input, to identify community needs.
+The goal of this initial phase is to identify the full range of unmet community capital needs for the next 20 years.
+Staff would utilize existing transportation, capital, surface water management and park plans, combined with citizen input, to identify community needs.
 Many projects and needs have already been identified in the Comprehensive Plan, transportation reviews, and previous park plans.
-The advantage to this option is that it can be completed more quickly.